Diet During Pregnancy – Foods To Eat And Avoid

 1. Folic Acid

-This food supplement is enriched with a sufficient amount of folic acid that when taken with a balanced diet, a female can easily reach up to the recommended value during pregnancy.
+This Dietary Supplement is enriched with a sufficient amount of folic acid that when taken with a balanced diet, a female can easily reach up to the recommended value during pregnancy.
 This way the female stays active and the baby stays safe from the risk of neural tube defects.

 Fero is a highly useful supplement during pregnancy as it contains Iron, Folic Acid, Vitamin B12, and Vitamin C, all the nutrients helpful in fulfilling the blood requirement during pregnancy.
 In this way, the mother’s body can easily transport all the nutrients into the growing fetus through a smooth and improved blood flow.